 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing stomach cancer:

-Diet.
-Eating foods preserved by drying, smoking, salting, or pickling may increase the risk of stomach cancer.
+- Diet.
+Eating a diet high in salt has been linked to an increased risk of stomach cancer.
+This includes foods preserved by drying, smoking, salting, or pickling and foods high in added salt.
 Eating fresh fruits and vegetables may help lower the risk.

-Previous surgery or health conditions.
-People who have had stomach surgery or have pernicious anemia (a severe decrease in red blood cells that occurs when the body does not have enough B12, which is usually due to the stomach’s inability to properly absorb the vitamin) or achlorhydria (the absence of hydrochloric acid in the gastric juices, which help digest food) have an increased risk of stomach cancer.
+- Previous surgery or health conditions.
+People who have had stomach surgery, pernicious anemia, or achlorhydria have a higher risk of stomach cancer.
+Pernicious anemia is a severe decrease in red blood cells caused when the stomach is not able to properly absorb vitamin B12.
+Achlorhydria is a lack of hydrochloric acid in the gastric juices, which help digest food.

-Occupational exposure.
+- Occupational exposure.
 Exposure to certain dusts and fumes may increase the risk of developing stomach cancer.

-Obesity.
+- Obesity.
 Excess body weight increases a man’s risk of developing stomach cancer.
 It is not clear whether obesity increases a woman’s risk of stomach cancer.